 This procedure is used by the NWDAF service consumer to obtain Signalling Storm Analytics provided by NWDAF based on the information collected from AMF, SMF, PCF, NRF, AF, OAM, SCP and/or MDAF.
-If the NWDAF service consumer is an AF which is untrusted, the AF will request analytics via the NEF as described in clause 5.2.3.2.
+If the NWDAF service consumer is an AF which is untrusted, the AF will obtain analytics via the NEF as described in clause 5.2.2.2 and clause 5.2.3.2.

 Figure 5.7.23-1: Procedure for Signalling Storm Analytics